advaithsuryaP/eyes/README.md

 Eyes

 # Destription
-[MIT xPro Full Stack Development] This project has two eyes that move in tandem with the mouse movements.
+This project has two eyes that move in tandem with the mouse movements.
 This showcases a perfect sync which is possible by tracking mouse movements of the user.
 The technologies used are HTML, CSS, and Javascript.

 # How to run
 * Method 1: Clone the repo and open the _index.html_ file in any browser of your choice.